Topics to watch for in Republican debate: inflation, Ukraine, abortion and more

 Budget and entitlements

-Changes to entitlements could come up during the debate as the funding threats facing programs like Social Security have garnered more interest on Capitol Hill.
+Changes to entitlements could come up during the debate, as the funding threats facing programs such as Social Security have garnered more interest on Capitol Hill.

 The office also estimated an increase of 12 percent in outlays for Social Security, Medicare and Medicaid — totaling $244 billion — for the 10-month period ending in July.